 I used to bring a backpack and a small roller bag until I noticed my boyfriend only carried a backpack.
 Now I only bring one backpack and I make sure I can comfortably carry its weight.
 I’ve spent hundreds of dollars testing out suitcases and travel bags.
 The very best is my $60 USD High Sierra Access Backpack.
-I take it to every Summit and I’ll take it on a 200 mile walk I’m planning, on the Camino de Santiago, in Spain.
+I take it to every Summit and every adventure like my 100 mile walk on the Camino de Santiago, in Spain.

 Make a game of packing.
 Each trip, see how few items you can bring and how much weight you can reduce.
 I try for a total weight of ~20 pounds (9 kg), regardless of trip duration.
 On long hikes, I try to stay under 10% of my body weight.

 Other reasons not to over pack: airlines charge for carry on luggage or heavy luggage, and you’ll want to be able to fit the new t-shirts you acquire at Summit!

 A small amount of planning and organization will help you get the most out of this super event.
 Read my survival tips for things to do before, during, and after Summit to make this your best conference experience ever!

 Have a great flight and I’ll see you at Summit!

 Also see: Atlassian Summit 2019 in Pictures

 Can’t attend this year?
 Start your campaign for next year with: How to Get your Boss to Send you to the Atlassian Summit User Conference